 7. When you're done, make sure to copy the token and save it somewhere safe for later use.
 Once you leave the generate token dialog it won't be shown again for your security.

 In GitHub create a personal access token:

 Inform IQ Server about your Source Control Configuration

 Access tokens, username, enabling automated pull requests and the default branch can be overridden at the child organization and application levels.

 Organizations may have their own source control provider, default credentials, enable automated pull request setting, and default branch by overriding these values at the organization level.

 When a policy evaluation request comes in for any IQ application in that same organization, Nexus IQ for SCM will use the specified access token to communicate status information back to your repository.

 Application Source Control Configuration

-Applications may have their own access token, enable pull request setting and default branch by overriding these values at the application level.
+Applications may have their own source control provider, credentials, enable pull request setting and default branch by overriding these values at the application level.